- A corporate logo is an image or visually appealing set of words that reflects your brand’s values and distinguishes you from competitors.

-- Your logo’s style is outdated
+- Your logo’s style is outdated.

-- Your company is expanding its product line
+- Your company is expanding its product line.

-- Companies are merging
+- You are merging with another company.

-- Reduce negative associations with the brand
+- You want to reduce negative associations with the brand.

-- The brand has globalized, making language less relevant
+- The brand has globalized, making language less relevant.

-What are the risks in logo redesign?
+What are the risks of logo redesign?

 - If consumers are attached to the existing logo, a redesign could backfire and hurt sales.

 - Seeking feedback prior to release from focus groups, for example, can expose weaknesses in the redesign.

 Max Freedman and Chad Brooks contributed to the writing and reporting in this article.
 Source interviews were conducted for a previous version of this article.